AI Tools Will Not do it All for You

 There is no shortage of marketing hype, as AI companies spend millions of dollars and use the full abilities of their technology tools to try influence consumers to use their product.

 Once people use an AI tool, they are subject to further influence as they use the tool.
-The tool learns all about the user, and provides answers and information to the user.
+The tool learns about the user and provides answers and information to the user.
 Hopefully the user is able to separate fact from misinformation or fiction.

-We can be saved the time and trouble of having to think our own thoughts, write our own words, and read the words that others wrote.
+Some might ask if it is worth it be saved the time and trouble of having to write our own words, and read the words that others wrote, or even think our own thoughts.

-In Sum: We can use an AI tool to write, and an AI tool to read the words that someone else's AI tool used to write.
+We can use an AI tool to write, and an AI tool to read and summarize the words that someone else's AI tool used to write.

 AI is a tool

 Let's be clear that AI is simply a tool.
-A tool is rarely "bad" or "good", because it depends on how the tool is marketed, configured, and then used.
+A tool is rarely "bad" or "good" in and of itself, because it depends on how the tool is built, marketed, configured, and then used.

 Any tool can be: